jorritvm/private_repositories/README.md

 ## Erlang
 ### twitterlike
-A multicore microblogging system inspired by twitter
+A multicore microblogging system inspired by twitter.

+## OpenCL
+### counting_stars
+An OpenCL implementation to count stars on astral images using GPU computing.

 ## Scheme
 ### cps-generator